Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 Why choose our Upper Mustang Motorbike Tour package?

 This tour perfectly combines adventure, cultural discovery, and comfort.
-It takes you through one of Nepal's most remote and breathtaking regions — from rugged cliffs and river valleys to the walled city of Lo Manthang — with nonstop views of Annapurna, Nilgiri, and Tilicho.
+It takes you through one of Nepal's most remote and remote regions — from rugged cliffs and river valleys to the walled city of Lo Manthang — with nonstop views of Annapurna, Nilgiri, and Tilicho.
 Every detail is carefully planned: bike selection, route planning, daily support, and accommodation.
 You'll ride reliable motorcycles, travel with certified English-speaking guides, and have mechanical and logistical support whenever needed.

 Safety is our top priority.
 Our guides know the roads, weather, and local conditions of Upper Mustang, riding at a comfortable pace that lets you enjoy the journey.
 The tour also offers freedom to explore villages, monasteries, and cultural sites rather than following a rigid schedule.
 This isn't just a ride — it's a complete Upper Mustang experience: ancient Tibetan-style villages, sacred monasteries, dramatic desert landscapes, and timeless local traditions.